-6.8 Costs Payable by a Tenant at the Start of a Lease
+6.8 Costs Payable by Tenant at Start of Lease

 The tenant may be liable to settle agency fees to the real estate agents.
 In addition, the tenant will in principle have to make advance payments for the maintenance of common spaces of the building.